ApprenticeFoundry/FoundryRulesAndUnits/Markdown/CONTEXTWRAPPER_USAGE_GUIDE.md

 ## Overview

-The `ContextWrapper<T>` class from the FoundryRulesAndUnits library provides a standardized pattern for API responses, error handling, and data exchange with built-in metadata support.
+The `ContextWrapper<T>` class from the FoundryRulesAndUnits library (v9.1.0) provides a standardized pattern for API responses, error handling, and data exchange with built-in metadata support.
 It wraps your data with contextual information including timestamps, error states, and collection metadata.

+**Current Version**: 9.1.0 targeting .NET 9.0
+**JSON Support**: System.Text.Json with FoundryRulesAndUnits.Extensions
+**Architecture**: Collection-based internal storage with type-safe access methods

 ## Key Features